 - Resources for promoting caregiver mental health and psychosocial well-being

 Speaking on the evidence behind and importance of this support were experts from Parenting for Lifelong Health, Global Parenting Initiative, UNICEF, WHO, Early Childhood Development Action Network, and Save the Children.
-Sitting on our panel exploring the technicalities, challenges, successes and recommendations for providing parenting support in emergencies were representatives from the United Nations Office on Drugs and Crime, the International Rescue Committee, War Child Holland and Karachi Relief Trust, organisations supporting parents on the ground in some of the most challenging humanitarian settings around the world.
+Sitting on our panel exploring the technicalities, challenges, successes and recommendations for providing parenting support in emergencies were representatives from the United Nations Office on Drugs and Crime, the International Rescue Committee, War Child Holland and Karachi Relief Trust, organizations supporting parents on the ground in some of the most challenging humanitarian settings around the world.